-The CLC has a full size basketball court/volleyball courts with a walking track around the top of it.
+The Community Life Center (CLC) has a full-size basketball court/volleyball courts with a walking track around the top of it.
 Additional classrooms for Sunday School and various meetings are included as well as a craft room.

 In 2004, Wedgwood adopted the Touching Eternity campaign, to improve and finish out the facilities on the Whitman and Walton property (including a new youth and preschool building) and to start at least one new work every two years over the next ten years.
 Construction began on the new youth and preschool facility in the fall of 2005 and was completed in October 2006.

 The first new work project came in 2004 when Meadowridge Community Baptist Church approached Wedgwood with the proposal of helping re-establish and revive this church that had dwindled down to approximately 30 members.
 In August of the same year, Wedgwood sent Randal Lyle (former college minister) as senior pastor and over 130 members to Meadowridge.
 Meadowridge Church is ministering to approximately 250-300 on a weekly basis.

 Touching Eternity funds have also been used to supplement our church planting effort with the Yagua people in Peru, and to revive Highland Baptist Church in Metairie, LA following the destruction of the area during Hurricane Katrina in 2005.